NoharEddala/Electronic_Load_FuelCell/README.md

 ---

 ## 🔧 Overview
-This project was developed as part of my Master’s Thesis at **Thaiger H2 Racing  (Hochschule Stralsund)**.
+This project was developed as part of my Master’s Thesis at **Institut für Regenerative Energie Systeme (Thaiger H2 Racing)**.
 It provides a programmable electronic load system capable of evaluating hydrogen fuel cell stacks under various operating conditions.

 The setup integrates:
+- Designed Schematics and PCB development in Altium Designer
-- Designed Analog & digital circuits using ADC/DAC and PWM controls
+- Designed Analog & digital circuits, Power supply circuits, ADC/DAC and PWM control circuits
 - ESP32 microcontroller for measurement and control
 - Real-time monitoring of stack performance